ksstormnet/cme-cpt-and-taxonomy/docs/architecture/OVERVIEW.md

 ### Displaying Persona Content

-The system automatically handles content switching on the frontend:
+The system will handle content switching on the frontend (planned):

 ```php
 // Example of displaying persona-aware content